Experience Rajasthan's unique royal heritage

 City | History & culture | Independent tour

 With a history grounded in the regal traditions of the Rajput kings, the princely state of Rajasthan is the jewel in India’s crown – a place of glittering palaces, shimmering lakes, battle-scarred ramparts and storybook forts that rise from the dunes of the Thar Desert.
 Cities, all riotous pinks and dazzling blues, are a showcase for India’s liveliest bazaars, where turbaned traders deal in everything from camels and cattle to handicrafts and spices.
 And, in the countryside surrounds, centuries-old customs live on in remote tribal villages.
-You’ll experience it all as you travel from the capital, Delhi, via Agra’s white marble icon to the royal cities of Jaipur, Jodhpur and Udaipur, staying throughout in luxurious Taj hotels, three of which – Rambagh Palace, Jaipur, Umaid Bhawan Palace and Taj Lake Palace – are themselves the former homes of Rajasthan royalty.
+You’ll experience it all as you travel from the capital, Delhi, via Agra’s white marble icon to the royal cities of Jaipur, Jodhpur and Udaipur, staying throughout in luxurious Taj hotels, three of which – Rambagh Palace, Jaipur; Umaid Bhawan Palace, Jodhpur; and Taj Lake Palace, Udaipur – are themselves the former homes of Rajasthan royalty.

 Day by day itinerary

 Depart the UK on an overnight flight to Delhi.